 Apply for a low–deposit home loan

-Some lenders will let you borrow up to 95% of the property value, however your LMI premium could potentially balloon to a large sum.
-You can, however, capitalise your LMI by bundling it into your mortgage so you pay it off monthly.
+Some lenders will let you borrow up to 95% of the property value, however, your LMI premium could potentially balloon to a large sum.
+You can, however, capitalise your LMI by bundling it into your mortgage so you pay it off as you pay off your mortgage.

 Co-buy with your parents or another relative